 When discussing personal items or having conversations regarding emotional, physical, or financial aid, many believe that such communications are confidential and will not be disclosed without proper consent.
 However, it is critical, especially when involved in a legal case that you know and fully understand the boundaries of confidential information and the privilege Florida law provides you as well as its limitations.
-Discuss this important privilege with your Pensacola Family Law Attorney during your initial meetings to prepare you for any conversations that may occur due to your litigation proceedings.
+Discuss this important privilege with your family lawyer during your initial meetings to prepare you for any conversations that may occur due to your litigation proceedings.

 The rules governing confidential and privileged communication are found in Florida Statute 90.501-90.510.
 There are 10 types of communication that has been deemed privileged in the context of the law: journalist, lawyer client, fiduciary lawyer client, psychotherapist patient, sexual assault counselor victim, domestic violence advocate victim, husband wife, clergy, accountant client, and trade secrets.
 Each form of communication has its own governing law and therefore, it is important to know if your communication with these individuals falls under this protection.
 However, within a family law proceeding, generally you will only find yourself within lawyer client, psychotherapist patient, sexual assault counselor victim, domestic violence advocate victim, husband wife, and accountant client.